Oil production and smuggling in the Islamic State: ISIL oil production as a military target

 In the fall of 2015 Russia established Khmeimim air base in Syria.
 After the November 2015 Paris attacks the French Defence Minister Jean-Yves Le Drian indicated that degradation of oil production as the "lifeblood" of ISIL needed to be at the center of military strategy.
 In an effort to reduce revenue for ISIL more oil tankers were destroyed later in the month.
 Prior to targeted air raids, smuggling trucks had sometimes waited for weeks in queues near the oil fields to buy crude.
 The Russian defense ministry released satellite images showing columns of waiting trucks near the border of Turkey, alleging that the latter was buying it from ISIL, something that Turkey leader had denied.

-After initial Russian airstrikes against oil smuggling trucks and tankers, ISIS changed its system to prevent the formation of long queues.
+After initial Russian airstrikes against oil smuggling trucks and tankers, ISIL changed its system to prevent the formation of long queues.
 Russian airstrikes proved to be particularly effective which resulted in the destruction of an estimated 209 ISIL-held Syrian oil facilities and over 2,000 petroleum transport equipments from October 2015 to the time of the withdrawal of Russian forces in mid-March 2016.

 A report at the end of December 2015 indicated that ISIL was starting to have financial problems due to lower oil revenues resulting in lower salaries for foreign fighters and higher prices for electricity and oil in Raqqa.
 A shortage of oil within ISIL-controlled territories had resulted in energy shortages with less electricity and water becoming available.
 Also, smuggling of oil had decreased as it had become more dangerous and less lucrative.

 A 2016 analysis of ISIL's response to the air strikes on the oil infrastructure indicated the development of multiple tiny makeshift refineries in oil fields under their control.
 These micro-refineries consisted of a pit to store crude and a portable metal furnace to distill it into fuel.
 The operation was dirty and relatively inefficient but harder to destroy.
 According to Stratfor income from oil had declined to about $20 million a month (March 2016).